SCLOUD-PTE-LTD/docs/private-cloud/user-guide/eip.md

   - You can click the button on the right side of the alarm template to modify the alarm template associated with the public IP address, and the default alarm template will be bound by default.
   - You can modify the alarm template only if the external IP address is bound to a virtual machine resource.
 - Monitoring Information: The monitoring information of the current public IP address, including the outbound bandwidth usage, ingress/outbound bandwidth, and outbound/inbound packet volume of the NIC.
 - Operation Log: The Operation Log page displays the operation log of the current External IP address.
-It can display logs at a custom time level, perform fuzzy search on logs, provide operation logs within two weeks by default, and view operation logs of different time periods by switching the date period.
+It can display logs at a custom time level, perform approximate search  on logs, provide operation logs within two weeks by default, and view operation logs of different time periods by switching the date period.

 ## Bind a public IP address
 Binding an external IP address refers to binding an EIP address to a virtual machine, NAT gateway, Server Load Balancer, and VPN gateway to provide Internet service capabilities for virtual resources.